openedx/edx-documentation/en_us/shared/students/SFD_ORA.rst

   number of peer assessments that you have to perform.
 For more information, see :ref:`Assess Peer Responses`.

-* In self assessments, you assess your own responses.
+* In self assessments, you assess your own response.
 For more information, see :ref:`Assess Your Response`.

-* In staff assessments, members of the course team assess your responses.
+* In staff assessments, members of the course team assess your response.
 For more information, see :ref:`Staff Grade`.

   .. note:: Course staff can grade your open response assignment even if a